majonation/electron-based-timetracker/questions.md

 15. **Time Granularity**: What is the minimum time granularity for tracking (seconds, minutes, etc.)?
 Answer: it should round up to 10 seconds, but overall showing the hours and minutes and then seconds rounded as well

+16. **Active Application Tracking**: Should tracking capture only the foreground active application, and should it pause when the system is locked or asleep?
+Answer: Track only the foreground application.
+Pause tracking and mark time as idle when the system is locked or asleep.
+17. **Chrome Tab Details**: Should tab tracking cover all Chrome windows including incognito, and is there any need to handle pinned tabs separately?
+Answer: Track all Chrome windows, including incognito, with no special handling for pinned tabs.
+18. **Initial CSV Format**: What columns and structure should the initial CSV file include, and where should it be stored within the application directory?
+Answer: Columns should include type (app or website), identifier (bundle ID or domain pattern), category, and productivity flag.
+Store it at `data/categorization.csv`.
+19. **Category Structure**: Should each app or website have both a specific category label (e.g., Social Media, Email) and a productivity flag, and can users define new categories beyond the defaults?
+Answer: Yes, each entry has a category label and productivity flag, and users can add new categories.
+20. **OpenAI Categorization**: Which OpenAI model should be used for categorization, and how will the API key be provided (e.g., environment variable)?
+Answer: Use the `gpt-4o-mini` model, with the API key supplied via the `OPENAI_API_KEY` environment variable.
+21. **Persisting User Categories**: When a user categorizes an unknown item, should that information be saved to SQLite for future sessions?
+Answer: Yes, save user-provided categories to SQLite for reuse.
+22. **Menu Bar Summary Metric**: What specific metric should the quick summary in the menu bar display (e.g., productive percentage for the current day or week)?
+Answer: Show the current day's productive percentage versus total tracked time.
+23. **Idle or Screen Lock Handling**: If the user locks the screen or the system sleeps, should tracking continue, pause, or record time under a special "idle" category?
+Answer: Pause tracking and record the interval under an "idle" category.